 A) All the equipment will be inside buildings, equipped with standard structural thermal insulated panels, specially designed to manage noise.
-A rigorous noise assessment including sound monitoring and noise monitoring to assess the potential impacts of the proposed facility has been conducted as part of the planning application process and ensure that the proposed development will create no unacceptable noise impacts.
+A rigorous noise assessment including sound monitoring and noise monitoring to assess the potential impacts of the proposed facility has been conducted as part of the planning application process to ensure that the proposed development will create no unacceptable noise impacts.
 A Construction Environmental Management Plan (CEMP), including noise and vibration mitigation measures, will be submitted for approval prior to commencement of construction activity.

-A) This will be a private sector investment into the area representing upwards of £150 million.
-It would be bespoke and significant elements will be manufactured in the UK.
-It will create up to 180 construction jobs over a three-year period and around 39 permanent green energy jobs on-site once completed.
+A) This will be a private sector investment into the area representing upwards of £200 million.
+It will be bespoke and significant elements will be manufactured in the UK.
+It will create up to 180 construction jobs over a three-year period and around 39 permanent high-skilled, green energy jobs on-site once completed.

 It will provide a source of green energy into the grid, reducing carbon emissions and methane from landfilling our waste as well as reducing the amount of waste landfilled in the region.
 In addition, the UK is a net importer of natural gas, oil, coal and uranium.
 The proposals will generate clean energy which will help to provide a secure supply of baseload energy capacity for the UK thereby increasing energy security.
 It can also provide heat for use by local businesses and/or municipal facilities such as the local leisure centre.

 A) We welcome your comments.
 Please click here to access our comment form.

 You can also contact the team with any queries or to email comments by filling in our contact form below, contacting Victoria Walker on 07413 563905 or completing our questionnaire which can be downloaded here

 Derbyshire County Council will also undertake a formal consultation process now that a planning application has been submitted which you can view on the Council’s website.
 Please visit our website regularly to find out more.